thokari/centos6-ansible/README.md

 ### Roles

+#### base-tools

+If anything is needed prior to installation or for Ansible itself, for example the pexpect Python module, put it here.

 #### git

 Installs git, creates an SSH key pair, and submits the public key to the Team Red CI